 “Well, I am your food, aren’t I?
 How can I trust you not to eat me when you get hungry, ha?
-It’ll be like the deer tricked by the jackal and who had to be freed by the crow.”
+It’ll be like the deer tricked by the jackal.
+Luckily, he was freed by the crow.”

 “What’s the story with a crow?
 I’ve never heard of it before!
-Why don’t you tell me the tale?” the crow hopped to a rock closer to the mouse hole and waited.
+Why don’t you tell me the tale?” the crow hopped on a rock closer to the mouse hole and waited.